SharePoint New Experience

 That feature is able only in SharePoint new experience.

-Lets count positive and negative sides of new modern user interface.
+Let's count positive and negative sides of the new modern user interface.

-SharePoint interface is redefined for touch experience and hand held devices.
-Ribbon has been replaced with new interactive command bar.
-The classic inetrface is useless on mobile devices.
+SharePoint interface is redefined for touch experience and handheld devices.
+The ribbon has been replaced with a new interactive command bar.
+The classic interface is useless on mobile devices.
 New UI elements became larger and touchable.

-In new experience you're not to find any third-party application to implement valuable document management system.
-No more any workaround for content management.
+In the new experience, you're not to find any third-party application to implement a valuable document management system.
+No more workaround for content management.

-In previous version of SharePoint UI you could upload only files.
-Uploading folder which contains subfolder and files results in recreating structure of folders in document library and then uploading files into separate folder.
+In the previous version of SharePoint UI, you could upload only files.
+Uploading folder which contains subfolder and files results in recreating the structure of folders in the document library and then uploading files into a separate folder.
 Now you reach the same results in seconds.

 Real WYSISYG view editor.
 You can add, remove, hide columns, filter, sort.
 Whatever you want on a single page without navigation to the list settings page.

-New experience view is not a webpart page.
-Therefore you can't add webpart on a document library view or show data from multiple libraries or lists on the same page.
-If you add any webpart new experience will be unavailable reagrdless the list settings.
+The new experience view is not a web part page.
+Therefore you can't add web part on a document library view or show data from multiple libraries or lists on the same page.
+If you add any web part new experience will be unavailable regardless the list settings.

-In new experience we can't use many features and customizations.
-JSLink is not used by modern UI and it breaks down many custom features such as conditional formatting, custom controls and others.
+In the new experience, we can't use many features and customizations.
+JSLink is not used by modern UI and it breaks down many custom features such as conditional formatting, custom controls, and others.

-Everybody can add new type of item - Link.
+Everybody can add a new type of item - Link.
 And you can't prohibit this feature.

-Custom actions are not applicable in new experience.
+Custom actions are not applicable to new experiences.
 We have only uncustomizable command bar.

-In a result we have a new redesigned modern user interface.
-New experience in document library is just a part of new SharePoint Sites.
-We have already new Delve story pages (new personal experience) which replaced personal Blogs, new Page experience and new SharePoint Framework.
+As a result, we have a new redesigned modern user interface.
+The new experience in a document library is just a part of the new SharePoint Sites.
+We have already new Delve story pages (new personal experience) which replaced personal Blogs, new Page experience, and new SharePoint Framework.